jperkin/www.perkin.org.uk/_posts/2012-01-09-kickstart-oracle-linux-from-ubuntu.markdown

 ## Configure dhcpd

-DHCP is required for two things, to give the server its network configuration, and to point it at the pxe boot loader we want to use.
+DHCP is required for two things, to give the server its network configuration, and to point it at the PXE boot loader we want to use.

 {% highlight console %}
 $ sudo apt-get install isc-dhcp-server